interledger-deprecated/tutorials/letter-shop/index.md

 ```shell
 node ./proxy.js
 ```
 Now, instead of visiting http://localhost:8000/, visit http://localhost:8001/.
-This will take a while to load because in the background the proxy is busy payng for your request.
+This will take a while to load because in the background the proxy is busy paying for your request.

 Look at the two terminal windows to see the activity at the shop and the proxy for each request.